simon-ritchie/apysc/docs_src/source/graphics_base_skew.md

 # GraphicsBase skew_x and skew_y interfaces

-This page will explain the `GraphicsBase` class (base class of each graphics, such as the `Rectangle`) `skew_x` and `skew_y` property interfaces.
+This page explains the `GraphicsBase` class (base class of each graphics, such as the `Rectangle`) `skew_x` and `skew_y` property interfaces.

 Each interface value type is the `Int` value.

 ## What interfaces are these?

-The `skew_x` property will skew an object's x-axis, conversely, the `skew_y` property skew a y-axis.
+The `skew_x` property skews an object's x-axis.
+Conversely, the `skew_y` property skew a y-axis.
 These interfaces have getter and setter interfaces.

-The following example will show you the default rectangle (left) and the skewed 50px in the x-direction rectangle (right).
+The following example shows you the default rectangle (left) and the skewed 50px in the x-direction rectangle (right).

 ```py
 # runnable